nextflow-io/nextflow/docs/config.rst

-fetchNodeName       If you trace the hostname, activate this option (default: ``false``, requires version ``22.05.0-edge`` or later). volumeClaims        (deprecated) httpReadTimeout    Defines the Kubernetes client request HTTP connection read timeout e.g. ``'60s'`` requestHttpConnectionTimeoutInMilliSeconds  Defines the Kubernetes client request http connection timeout (default 60000ms)
+fetchNodeName       If you trace the hostname, activate this option (default: ``false``, requires version ``22.05.0-edge`` or later). volumeClaims        (deprecated) httpReadTimeout    Defines the Kubernetes client request HTTP connection read timeout e.g. ``'60s'`` httpConnectionTimeout  Defines the Kubernetes client request HTTP connection timeout e.g. ``'60s'``'
 =================== ================

 See the :ref:`k8s-page` documentation for more details.